freenas/freenas-docs/userguide/system.rst

 Manual Setup
 ~~~~~~~~~~~~

+Choosing to manually set up the SSH connection requires copying a public
-A public encryption key must be copied from local to remote system to
+encryption key from the local to remote system.
+This allows a secure
-allow a secure connection without a password prompt.
-These instructions
+connection without a password prompt.

-show copying a public key from one %brand% to another %brand%.
-If the
-remote system has a different operating system, the procedure will vary.
+The examples here and in :ref:`Semi-Automatic Setup` refer to the
+%brand% system that is configuring a new connection in
+:menuselection:`System --> SSH Connections`
+as |ssh-host1|.
+The %brand% system that is receiving the encryption key
+is |ssh-host2|.

-On the local system, go to
+On |ssh-host1|, go to
 :menuselection:`System --> SSH Keypairs`
 and create a new :ref:`SSH Keypair <SSH Keypairs>`.
-Copy the value of
-the :guilabel:`Public Key`.
+Highlight the entire
+:guilabel:`Public Key` text, right-click in the highlighted area, and
+click :guilabel:`Copy`.

-On the remote system, go to
+Log in to |ssh-host2| and go to
 :menuselection:`Accounts --> Users`.
 Click |ui-options| for the *root* account, then :guilabel:`Edit`.
 Paste the copied key into the :guilabel:`SSH Public Key` field and click